YutingGu/Chest_XRay_/README.md

 <br />
 Dataset will be downloaded under the the folder `Dataset/images/`.
 All files end with `.tar.gz.` can be deleted after running all cells to save space.
 <br />
-*Please make sure in your [.gitignore](.gitignore) file, `Dataset/images/` is included to avoid uploading the whole dataset*
+Please make sure in your [.gitignore](.gitignore) file, `Dataset/images/` is included to avoid uploading the whole dataset

 ## Folder Explanation
 ### The 'Dataset' folder
-This folder contains the original data downloaded from https://paperswithcode.com/dataset/chestx-ray8, and the processed data (one-hot encoded labels for train/validation/test set) after running [label_generator.py](Utilities/label_generator.py).
+This folder contains the original data downloaded from https://paperswithcode.com/dataset/chestx-ray8, and the processed data (one-hot encoded labels for train/validation/test set) after running `Utilities/label_generator.py`.

 **The original data:**
 - `CXR8_Data_Entry_2017.csv`, `test_list.txt`, `train_val_list.txt`